Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Methods

 \subsection{Numerical details}

-We use the FEniCSx library DOLFINx~\cite{ScroggsEtal2022} to implement the finite-element method in Python3.
-Given the axial symmetry of the system, the mesh (with resolution $0.05$) is defined in terms of $r$ and $\theta$ only (corresponding to a constant-$\phi$ slice of the 3D system).
-We compute the variation of $\mathcal{F}$ [equation~\eqref{eq:F}] with respect to the 3D vector OP $\mathbf{p}$ in the direction of a test function $\varphi$ to derive its weak formulation.
-The resulting non-linear problem is solved using a Newton solver with a relative tolerance of $10^{-6}$.
+We used the FEniCSx library DOLFINx~\cite{ScroggsEtal2022} to implement the finite-element method in Python3.
+We minimised equation~\eqref{eq:F} in a 3D, symmetry-agnostic parametrisation for selected relevant parameters and observed that no spontaneous breaking of axial symmetry occurred {\change (see Supplementary Note)}.
+Thereafter, the mesh (with resolution $0.05$) was parameterised in terms of $r$ and $\theta$ only, corresponding to a constant-$\phi$ slice.
+We computed the variation of $\mathcal{F}$ [equation~\eqref{eq:F}] with respect to the 3D vector OP $\mathbf{p}$ in the direction of a test function $\varphi$ to derive its weak formulation.
+The resulting non-linear problem was solved using a Newton solver with a relative tolerance of $10^{-6}$.

-Number and type of defects in the OP field are determined by visual inspection of the phase and direction of $\mathbf{p}$.
-Utilizing that $|\mathbf{p}|\to0$ in the vicinity of defects due to the large local distortions they induce, we infer the position of a defect as the central point of a mesh cell where $|\mathbf{p}|=0$, surrounded by a region with $|\mathbf{p}|>0$.
-The numerical uncertainty of these estimates thus depends on the size of the disordered region surrounding each defect and the resolution of the mesh.
-We define a threshold $p^*$ and check in each cell whether $|\mathbf{p}|<p^*$.
-The value of $p^*$ is fixed for each simulation, though we vary it conveniently from one to another in order to pre-select the least possible number of candidate points per defect (but in all cases, $p^*\leq 10^{-2}$).
-When more than one candidate points are selected, the location of the defect is calculated as the average of the candidate points, and error bars correspond to the standard deviation of their spatial distribution.
+Number and type of defects in the OP field were determined by visual inspection of the phase and direction of $\mathbf{p}$.
+Utilizing that $|\mathbf{p}|\to0$ in the vicinity of defects due to the large local distortions they induce, we infered the position of a defect as the central point of a mesh cell where $|\mathbf{p}|=0$, surrounded by a region with $|\mathbf{p}|>0$.
+The numerical uncertainty of these estimates thus depended on the size of the disordered region surrounding each defect and the resolution of the mesh.
+We defined a threshold $p^*$ and checked in each cell whether $|\mathbf{p}|<p^*$.
+The value of $p^*$ was fixed for each simulation, though we varied it conveniently from one to another in order to pre-select the least possible number of candidate points per defect (but in all cases, $p^*\leq 10^{-2}$).
+When more than one candidate points were selected, the location of the defect was calculated as the average of the candidate points.
+Error bars were determined as the standard deviation of their spatial distribution.